Flowette: Flow Matching with Graphette Priors for Graph Generation: Proofs for Structure Preserving Flows (Section )

 Therefore, for the permuted state, we have

 or in matrix form

 This is precisely the desired permutation equivariance. \end{proof}

-Together, Lemma ~\ref{thm:fgw_perm_invariance} and Theorem \ref{thm:batch_pairing} and Proposition~\ref{prop:vel_equivariance} show that our FGW alignment, Hungarian pairing, and velocity field respect node permutations, ensuring that the overall flow-matching objective is well-defined on graphs up to isomorphism.
+Together, Lemma ~\ref{thm:fgw_perm_invariance} and Theorem \ref{thm:batch_pairing} and Proposition~\ref{prop:vel_equivariance} show that our FGW coupling, Hungarian pairing, and velocity field respect node permutations, ensuring that the overall flow-matching objective is well-defined on graphs up to isomorphism.